ztcnrh/Spotify-Music-Analysis/README.md

 ![Header Image](summary&presentation/presentation_highlights/spotify_header.png)

-The data contained 170k+ songs collected by the dataset author (Yamac Eren Ay) from Spotify's Web API.
-Each row was a unique song track with its song facts (authors, release date, etc.), numerical audio feature ratings (acousticness, danceability, loudness, etc.), and Spotify specific user ratings (popularity).
-The author did a good job cleaning the organizing the datasets so the team had minimal necessary data cleaning to perform.
+The data contained 170k+ songs collected by the Kaggle dataset creator (Yamac Eren Ay) from Spotify's Web API.
+Each row was a unique song track with its song facts (authors, release date, etc.), numerical audio feature ratings (acousticness, danceability, loudness, etc.), and Spotify-specific user ratings (popularity).
+The creator did a good job cleaning and organizing the datasets so the team had minimal necessary data cleaning to perform.
 Below is a snapshot of the data content:

 <strong>Primary:</strong>
 <ul>